Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/properties/shading.rst

    Display assigned :ref:`face textures <face-textures>` in the *Solid* shading mode.
    (*Not* available in the Cycles Render Engine).
 Shadeless
    Textured mode only -- Draws textures without shading.
-It's most common use case is texture painting.
+Its most common use case is texture painting.
 Matcap
    "Matcaps" are images mapped on a normal.
    It provides a quick way to define visible material properties for modeling and sculpting.